SzalikDesigns/es-theme-351elec-gbz/README.md

 ██████╔╝██████╔╝███████╗███████╗███████╗███████╗╚█████╔╝
 ╚═════╝░╚═════╝░╚══════╝╚══════╝╚══════╝╚══════╝░╚════╝░

-Theme edited and adapted by szalik for rg351p/m 351ELEC community.
+Theme edited and adapted by Szalik for rg351p/m 351ELEC community.

 ---